ibr-ds/sgx-perf/README.md

 - The analyzer does not look at EDL imports, when given an EDL.
 - Logger supports multiple enclaves in the same applications, but analyzer not really
 - Logger might not be thread-safe
+- Tracing of AEX events seems to be broken with newer versions of the SDK, counting might still work.

 How to build
 ------------